chrislarcombe/earth-sol-calendar/README.md

         * 5 strongs per month
             * 6 days per strong

-*(relative to Northern Hemisphere, which is home to approximately 70% of humanity.
-This is obviously reversed in the Southern Hemisphere.)
+*(relative to Northern Hemisphere, which is home to approximately 70% of humanity)

 ## Licence